-In the State's 2015 Comprehensive Annual Financial Report released on February 1, 2016 implemented the General Accounting Standards Board Statement 68 (GASB 68) updating the reporting and disclosure requirements related to pension liabilities.
-One of the requirements of GASB 68 is that if a government is committed to making payments on an actuarially assumed unfunded liability (UAAL) on behalf of another entity, the amount of liability supported by those payments must be reported as a debt of the government making the payments.
+The State's 2015 Comprehensive Annual Financial Report released on February 1, 2016 implemented the General Accounting Standards Board Statement 68 (GASB 68) updating the reporting and disclosure requirements related to pension liabilities.
+One of the requirements of GASB 68 is that if a government is committed to making payments on an unfunded actuarially assumed liability (UAAL) on behalf of another entity, the amount of liability supported by those payments must be reported as a debt of the government making the payments.
 Senate Bill 125 passed in 2008 commits the State to funding the difference between specific employer contributions of 22% for the Public Employees Retirement System and 12.56% for the Teachers Retirement System and the actuarially determined employer contribution rate.
 Approximately 55% of the supplemental State payment required under this statute for PERS is attributable to employees of the State of Alaska, with the remaining 45% stemming from other employers.
 While TRS funding is arguably a State responsibility, this debt would be found primarily on local school districts' balance sheets if SB 125 was not in place.
 Under GASB 68 the State's payment commitment increased the State of Alaska's long-term debt by \$5,801 million to \$8,473 million as of June 30, 2015 compared to \$2,672 million as of June 30, 2014.
-Projected annual payments for the contribution of the State on behalf of the employers grow from approximately 215.9 million in FY 2017 to \$808.6 million in 2039 as reflected in Table 2.7.
+Projected annual payments, from the most recent June 30, 2017 actuarial valuation report, for the contribution of the State on behalf of the employers grow from approximately \$184.3 million in FY 2018 to \$641.4 million in 2039 as reflected in Table 2.7.